cislrpi/io/README.md

 To subscribe events, the topic can include wildcards `*` and `#`. `*` substitues one word, `#` substitues multiple words.
 For example, `*.absolute.pointing` subscribes to wand.absolute.pointing and lighthouse.absolute.pointing, whereas `#.pointing` also subscribes to them plus other pointing events like mouse.relative.pointing.

-In `onTopic`, the message is in RabbitMQ format and the content is contained in the content field.
-You need to do JSON parsing yourself.
 In `publishTopic`, the message can be of type string, Buffer, ArrayBuffer, Array, or array-like objects.
 We recommand that you use JSON strings.

 ## Config